Malware Analysis & Reverse Engineering

 Ransomware-Specific Analysis

-For ransomware incidents, malware analysis determines whether decryption is feasible without payment, validates that a threat actor's decryptor will work before payment is made, and provides the technical evidence base for both insurance claims and regulatory notifications:
+For ransomware incidents, malware analysis tells you whether decryption is feasible without payment, validates that a threat actor's decryptor works before payment, and builds the technical evidence base for insurance claims and regulatory notifications:

 Threat Attribution

-We assess the malware against known threat actor TTPs, malware families, and infrastructure patterns — providing context on who is likely responsible, what their typical objectives are, and whether further activity is expected.
+We map the malware against known threat actor TTPs, malware families, and infrastructure patterns — identifying who is likely responsible, what their typical objectives are, and whether further activity is expected.
 Attribution findings are caveated appropriately and structured for use in legal proceedings where required.

 Deliverables